 The ability to detect, sort through, and operate within nuanced situations is a reflection of intellectual development.
 Conversely, the black-and-white view espoused by the “just” statement often reflects a low level of development regarding the topic in question.
 If someone has a black and white view on a thing, you can be assured that their level of education vis-a-vis that thing is relatively low.

 Sure, there are times when “just” spurs us to action.
 It says: “Take action now, we have passed the point of thinking.”
 But I have observed that when INTJs use the word “just” in that way, it can be a result of an unbalanced mental process that could use some review.
 Although the process is biased toward decisive action, it can actually be biased toward avoidance when it comes to open-mindedness and rational thinking.

-Imagine an INTJ, beset by anxiety, who is pushing herself harder and harder to work on her chemistry paper.
+Imagine a hard-working, logical person, beset by anxiety, who is pushing herself harder and harder to work on her chemistry paper.
 Nothing seems to work.
 “I just need to get started,” she says as she starts her third argument on Facebook, or starts her second feature-length movie of the day.
 This happens all the time.
-This is someone who is perfectly capable of starting things, even now, but who cannot start on the chemistry.
+This is someone who is demonstrably perfectly capable of starting things, even now, but who cannot start on the chemistry.
 It’s not a curse, it’s not witchcraft, it’s a system to analyze!
 A real opportunity.

-To wrap this up, a few examples to consider:
+To wrap this up, a couple more examples to consider:

 What if Einstein had said, “I just need to buckle down and be a good patent examiner!”

 And what if Feynman had said, “sometimes shuttles just crash!”